Will Big Tech save journalism? | DW | 11.03.2021

-With Google and Facebook starting to pay publishers for content featured on their sites, DW asks media economist Christian Wellbrock whether this could be the way forward for the struggling news industry.
+Google and Facebook are starting to pay publishers for content featured on their sites.
+But media economist Christian Wellbrock tells DW this isn't good news for the struggling industry.

 It's been a wild month for Facebook.
 Just weeks after temporarily blocking all news content in Australia, the social media giant turned around and revealed it had agreed to pay dozens of publishers in Germany for content to be featured in "Facebook News," a news showcase that will launch on the platform in Germany in May.